Blavatnik School of Government: Notable staff

 In August 2017 Bo Rothstein resigned his position as Professor of Government and Public Policy in protest at Leonard Blavatnik's support for Donald Trump's Inaugural Committee.
 Rothstein subsequently criticised the School, stating that he had been "excommunicated" and banned from accessing the building; the School and the University of Oxford denied these claims.

-Alumni
+Notable alumni

-Alumni include the youngest mayor in Germany, Marian Schreier; British politician Keir Mather MP; Rafat Al-Akhali, a former minister of youth and sports in Yemen; Shamma Al Mazrui, the youngest Minister of Youth Affairs in the United Arab Emirates and two members of parliament in Panama, Gabriel Silva and Edison Broce.
+Alumni include British politician Keir Mather MP; Shamma Al Mazrui, the youngest Minister of Youth Affairs in the United Arab Emirates and two members of parliament in Panama, Gabriel Silva and Edison Broce.

 Building

 The Blavatnik School of Government is located in the University of Oxford's Radcliffe Observatory Quarter, with its main entrance on Walton Street.
 The building is designed by architects Herzog & de Meuron to promote open discussion, interaction and collaboration.
 The central forum is inspired by the idea of openness and transparency and connects all the floors together.
 Construction work started in autumn 2013, after some controversy, and ended in late 2015.
 The building is controlled by a combination of systems and technology that helps minimise its environmental impact.

 The building is taller than Carfax Tower in the centre of Oxford, thus dominating the site and causing opposition to the scheme by local residents in the Jericho district of the city and elsewhere.
 The site is immediately to the south of the café/bar Freud, in the historic 1836 Greek Revival St Paul's Church on Walton Street.
 The scheme was opposed by the cafe's owner, David Freud, due to its size compared to the church building.
 The site is also opposite the classical Oxford University Press building.
 In spring 2013, a public meeting was held in St Barnabas Church and the building was described as "a concrete marshmallow".
 A historic wall on Walton Street would be demolished as part of the plans.

 Later in 2015, the building was described as "the latest striking building nearing completion in Oxford".

 In June 2016, the building received a RIBA National Award.
 The building was shortlisted for the Stirling Prize for excellence in architecture (July 2016) and was awarded the Oxford Preservation Trust plaque in the 'new buildings' category (November 2016).